 This will give you clarity on what your employer will be expecting from you and your course of action to live up to their expectations.

-Not only that, knowing about your job role can also help you in giving clear answers when you have to introduce yourself in an interview.
+Not only that, knowing about the job role can also help in drafting your introduction for interview.

 Tip: Make notes to ask in the interview if you find anything to be confusing or unclear.